davidpqc1231/NewBottleSum/README.md

 # NewBottleSum

-Code for Natural Language Understanding Course Project by Qucheng Peng, Qiyu Xiao and Kai Liao in New York University.
+Code for Natural Language Understanding Course Project by Qucheng Peng, Qiyu Xiao and Kai Liao at New York University.